Admissions FAQS

 I have a teaching license from another jurisdiction.
 Will UBC be able to offer me an equivalent designation?

-Individuals who already have a prior Bachelor of Education degree/teacher certification from another country or province are requested to contact the Teacher Certification Branch for assessment, as they will assess these situations on a case-by-case basis.
-The Teacher Certification Branch is the certifying body for the teaching profession in British Columbia.
+Individuals who already have a prior Bachelor of Education degree/teacher certification from another country or province are requested to contact the Teacher Regulation Branch for assessment, as they will assess these situations on a case-by-case basis.
+The Teacher Regulation Branch is the certifying body for the teaching profession in British Columbia.

 What is a Dual Degree?

 Please see our website for more information on Dual Degrees.
-You can also check with the coordinator of your UBC department as well as the Dual Degree Coordinator at the UBC Teacher Education Office (Bette Shippam at bette.shippam@ubc.ca).
+You can also check with the coordinator of your UBC department as well as the TEO Program Manager for the Dual Degree option, Bette Shippam at bette.shippam@ubc.ca.

 Is it possible to get a conditional offer before I submit my IELTS test result?